 Results

-The wrong analysis of the support elements would have failed the structure, as it would have been considered that a pin-type device causes an increase in stresses in the support regions of the conveyor, as shown in Figure 2.
+As a result, an incorrect analysis of the support elements would have led to the structure being rejected, since it would be considered that a pin-type device causes an increase in stresses in the conveyor’s support regions, as shown in Figure 2.

 Figure 2 - Comparison between analyses.
 [2]